Arthritis and Stem Cells

 Arthritis and stem cells

+While stem cell therapy is not yet an approved, standard treatment for arthritis, it is a highly active area of scientific research.
 There are 23 clinical trials studying stem cells for the treatment of rheumatoid arthritis and 104 for osteoarthritis.[4&5] 24 studies are researching the use of umbilical cord blood and tissue to treat arthritis.[6]

 The Arthritis Research UK Tissue Engineering Centre is also studying the use of stem cells to rejuvenate cartilage.[7]

-In future, it is hoped that a stem cell transplant could eliminate a patientsโ€™ need for a joint replacement by regenerating and restoring their worn-out cartilage instead.
+In the future, it is hoped that a stem cell transplant could eliminate a patients’ need for a joint replacement by regenerating and restoring their worn-out cartilage instead.

 Pin It on Pinterest